 The legroom you get with an aisle seat is not comparable to the miles of space First Class passengers enjoy, but it can offer slightly more than a window seat.
 The aisle side is open and gives you room to lean your leg on the armrest without crossing into your neighbor’s territory.
 You also have more range to stretch your legs below.

 If you really want to win the legroom lottery in coach, request a bulkhead seat.
 These seats are situated directly behind the airplane’s walls, separating one section from another.
 You’ll have the generous space between the seat and the wall to wiggle your legs at your leisure.
 Plus, you won’t have to deal with anyone reclining into your limited space.
 A con, however, is that these seats don’t give you the option of storing personal possessions under the seat in front of you.

 If time is of the essence during your travels, an aisle seat allows you to get off the plane faster than passengers by the window.
-You may have a connecting flight or want to deplane PRONTO, but your escape can be delayed if you’re stuck behind a slow-moving aisle mate who can’t pry their over-packed bag from the overhead compartment.
+You may have a connecting flight or want to deplane PRONTO, but your escape can be delayed if you’re stuck behind a slow-moving seat mate who can’t pry their over-packed bag from the overhead compartment.
 Still, bottlenecks will occur, so keep your patience front and center.